rocketbot-cl/PersonalTelegram/docs/Manual_PersonalTelegram_en.md

 To use this module you need to create an app and obtain the `api_id` and the `api_hash`.

 1. Go to [http://my.telegram.org/apps](http://my.telegram.org/apps) and register an app with a name, short name, and pick the plataform.
+The fields url and description can stay empty.
 After that click on `Create application`.

 <div align="center">